olanikeowo/olanikeowo/README.md

+# Hi There👋,
-- 👋 Hi, I am Owoyeye Olanike Busola
+-  I am Owoyeye Olanike Busola
 - 👀 I am a Data Analyst.
 My comprehensive knowledge details; cleaning,transforming,modelling and analyzing any
 - form of data for business insights.
 - 🌱 I’m currently working on several projects to challenge myself and grow my Data Analytics Skill.